vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

 ## Putting it Together: Dynamic Task Mapping

 With the tasks prepared, we can setup the Dynamic Task Mapping in our DAG.
 The goal is to have a task per partition, each calculating a different date.
-For this purpose, we use the `.expand()` function.
-The number of random rows / events per partition remains the same for each task, consequently we use `.partial()` to set this attribute.
+For this purpose, we use the `expand()` function.
+The number of random rows / events per partition remains the same for each task, consequently we use `partial()` to set this attribute.

 {% highlight py %}
 {% raw %}